MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_tapped.md

 ## -remarks
 Touch, mouse devices and pen devices can all produce a **Tap** action.
-For more info, see [Quickstart: Touch input](http://msdn.microsoft.com/library/f10bafee-8792-4a57-ae84-aa11ab95355a).
+For more info, see [Handle pointer input](https://docs.microsoft.com/windows/uwp/design/input/handle-pointer-input).

 See [Touch interaction design](http://msdn.microsoft.com/library/9ba7f613-e5d1-40d4-920b-143094209e3a) for more info on how to use a **Tap** interaction in your app design.
 The general idea is that a **Tap** interaction on an element invokes the element's primary action in your app.